 Live Music Venues

-Sala Santana 27 — Larger hall in Santutxu area; hosts bigger concerts & mini-fests.
+Sala Santana 27 — Larger concert hall for bigger bills and occasional mini-festival nights.

 Rock & Metal Bars

 - Shake!
-Bilbao — Rock & alternative bar with DJs and small shows.
+Bilbao — Rock and alternative bar with DJs, small events, and a familiar late-night feel.

-- La Muga Taberna — Old Town bar known for rock playlists and late kitchen.
+- La Muga Taberna — Old Town bar with rock-leaning playlists and a strong late-food advantage.

 Record Stores